California Division of Juvenile Justice: Stockton: N.A. Chaderjian Youth Correctional Facility

 The N.A.
 Chaderjian Youth Correctional Facility in Stockton is one of the CYA's two maximum security lockups and holds those aged 18–24, and was described as the home for the worst-of-the-worst juvenile offenders.
 Chaderjian, also known as "Chad", earned national headlines in 2004 "when guards were captured on film kicking and punching wards."

-In August 2005, 18-year-old Joseph Daniel Maldonado hung himself at Chaderjian, sparking yet another round of outcries about conditions and calls for closure.
+In August 2005, 18-year-old Joseph Daniel Maldonado hanged himself at Chaderjian, sparking yet another round of outcries about conditions and calls for closure.
 In the eight weeks before he died, Maldonado had rarely been let out of his cell and was denied family visits, mental health care, and educational services.
 A report by California's Office of the Inspector General states "the effects of this eight-week isolation and service deprivation may have contributed to the Ward’s suicide."
 Don Specter, director of the Prison Law Office, was quoted as saying "This is the first report that directly links their [i.e., the guards'] practices with a death."

 The extended lockdown at the facility was contrary to the rehabilitative mission of the state's youth corrections system, according to state officials.
 Deputy Inspector Morgan said the eight-week lockdown was known about by at least two top-level juvenile corrections officials in Sacramento.

 During lockdowns, wards are allowed showers three times a week, but are allowed no time to attend school, exercise or interact with mental health professionals.

 The Prison Law Office website notes recent mission changes include reducing the number of the offenders and decreasing lockdowns.
 "It appears that the steps that CDCR and DJJ have taken since June 2007 have improved DJJ’s management effectiveness and the capacity of CDCR/DJJ business systems; however, issues of effectiveness and capacity continue to interfere with DJJ’s progress towards compliance with the remedial plans."

 The same report notes that in 2007 Chad hired a Chief Psychologist, Dr. Eric Kunkel, who in turn brought on many more psychologists, licensed psychiatric technicians and psychiatrists to attend to youth needs.

 Female Wards

 In 1913, girls were transferred to the newly established Ventura School for Girls from the formerly coed Whittier State Reformatory.
 The Ventura School for Girls moved from its Ventura location to Camarillo in 1962 and became co-educational in 1970.
 The Ventura Youth Correctional Facility returned to being a females-only facility in 2004.
+The facility closed in 2023 and was shuttered.
 The S. Carraway Public Service and Fire Protection Center was closed in 2011 and fire crews were consolidated in the Pine Grove facility.